 You’re surrounded by a cockpit that has been ergonomically designed to combine comfort with practicality and the three-spoke wheel is also loaded with buttons to put the most important functions at your fingertips.

 In the middle of the dash there is a retractable 6.5-inch screen that works with Audi’s MMI infotainment system.
 Plus, there’s a DAB radio, sat-nav, Bluetooth and a multimedia interface.
 All you need to keep yourself and the family entertained on long drives or when stuck in traffic.

 Depending on the model, there’s the possibility of a wide range of safety equipment - active cruise control, lane departure indicators, and blind spot warning.
 Visibility through the tailgate window isn’t that great, so looking for an S7 with a reversing camera could be a very good idea.

-You might expect that the coupe nature of the car would mean that headroom and space in general might be limited in the back, but no. There’s plenty of room for a couple of 6-foot adults with some to spare.
-There’s even
+You might expect that the coupe nature of the car would mean that headroom and space in general might be limited in the back, but no. There’s plenty of room for a couple of six-foot adults with some to spare.

 There’s another surprise in store when it comes to the question of how practical the S7 really is.
 Open the tailgate and you’ll find a boot area that would put most other coupes - and even some saloons - to shame.
 Rest assured, there’s no shop too big or holiday luggage so bulky that it can’t be fitted in the boot.